cunilog/cunilog/readme.md

 	20 KiB when rarely used features are removed.
 - Single and multi-threaded.
 - Available as drop-in module, or as static or dynamic library.
-- Platform independent without build automation system.
+- Platform independent, without build automation system.
 No cmake or autotools are needed to build the module.
 Simply build it alongside your application.
 - UTF-8 by default but some UTF-16 functions are available on Windows.
 - Preprocessor definitions to include or remove rarely used features.